 The right time to switch your tire depends on different factors such as how often you are on the road, your tire’s quality and durability, etc. However, you should not use your tires for more than five years.
 A quality set of RV tires, if well maintained, will last you about 80,000 to 120,000 miles.

-However, if you drive daily just like a commercial truck, then the tires would have to be replaced every two years.
-For an RV that is not on the road full time and drives 5,000 miles per year, a good set of tires will last close to 20 years.
+However, if you drive daily just like a commercial truck, then the tires will likely need replacing every couple of years.
+For an RV that is not on the road full time and drives 5,000 miles per year, a good set of tires can last close to 20 years.

 How Do You Know If Your RV Tires Are Bad?